timeplus-io/docs/docs/external-stream.md

 * Open source Apache Kafka or Redpanda, without authentication.
 * Confluent Cloud with SASL Plain authentication.

 The topics should contain messages in plain-text or JSON format.
+A single `raw` column will be created in the stream to capture the value of the messages in Kafka.

 ## create an external stream

-To create an external stream, go to the **STREAMS** page, then click the button on the right side and change it to **Create an external stream**.
+To create an external stream, go to the **Data Ingestion** page, then click the **Add Data** button on the right side and choose **External Streams** in the popup dialog.
 Set the stream name, Kafka broker(s) and topic name.
 Choose the right authentication method and click **Create**.
+You cannot customize the stream schema.
+A single `raw` column will be created in the stream to capture the value of the messages in Kafka.

 ## query external streams